tmhglnd/mercury-docs/docs/welcome.md

 ## 🙏 Thanks

+- [Lina Bautista](https://axolot.cat/about/lina-bautista/) for working together on developing functionalities in Mercury to control modular synths via cv
+- [SEMA/MIMIC project](https://mimicproject.com/about) team (Thor Magnusson, Chris Kiefer and Francisco Bernardo) for their awesome full week workshop at Sussex University in Brighton on designing a live coding language in the browser combined with machine learning
-- Roald van Dillewijn for working together on osc and midi functionalities combined with his [Digilog modified guitar-pedals](https://roaldvandillewijn.nl/projects/digilog)
+- [Roald van Dillewijn](https://roaldvandillewijn.nl/) for working together on osc and midi functionalities combined with his [Digilog modified guitar-pedals](https://roaldvandillewijn.nl/projects/digilog)
-- Guillem Gongora Moral for using Mercury as a composition tool and sharing valuable feedback in the process
+- [Guillem Gongora Moral](https://www.guillemgongora.com/) for using Mercury as a composition tool and sharing valuable feedback in the process
-- Anne Veinberg for working with Mercury and a Mercury extensions for the [CodeKlavier](https://codeklavier.space/) project
+- [Anne Veinberg](https://anneveinberg.com/) for working with Mercury and a Mercury extensions for the [CodeKlavier](https://codeklavier.space/) project
-- Rafaele Maria Andrade for collaboration on [networked performance](https://www.youtube.com/watch?v=7UWywv_DPHI&t=4s) between Mercury and Knurl
+- [Rafaele Maria Andrade](https://www.rafaele-andrade.com/) for collaboration on [networked performance](https://www.youtube.com/watch?v=7UWywv_DPHI&t=4s) between Mercury and Knurl
-- Repo banner image by Annebel Bunt
 - Live performance image by Zuzanna Zgierska

 ## ✨ Inspiration

-During the development of Mercury (both the playground and the full version) I've found inspiration in many other live coding environments, practices and other platforms.
+During the development of Mercury (both the playground and the full version) I've found inspiration in many other live coding environments, practices and platforms.
 Some of these are:

 - [Hydra](https://hydra.ojack.xyz/) - Live coding visual synthesizer by Olivia Jack
 - [Sema](https://sema.codes/about) - Live coding language design platform combined with Machine Learning